LeNPaul/hungry-minds/_posts/2021-03-02-how-to-customize-a-jekyll-theme.md

 comments: false
 ---

 This guide outlines how to fully customize your Jekyll site.
-It includes all of the common changes that are typically made, such as how to use your own custom domain name when hosting your Jekyll site on GitHub Pages, to more complicated changes to the look of your site.
+It includes all the common changes that are typically made, such as how to use your own custom domain name when hosting your Jekyll site on GitHub Pages, to more complicated changes to the look of your site.

-For an introduction to Jekyll and GitHub Pages, please check out the *[The Ultimate Guide to Managing a Personal Website or Blog with Jekyll and GitHub Pages]({% post_url 2021-02-16-the-ultimate-guide-to-managing-a-personal-website-or-blog-with-jekyll-and-github-pages %})*.
+For an introduction to Jekyll and GitHub Pages, please check out *[The Ultimate Guide to Managing a Personal Website or Blog with Jekyll and GitHub Pages]({% post_url 2021-02-16-the-ultimate-guide-to-managing-a-personal-website-or-blog-with-jekyll-and-github-pages %})*.

 For a guide on how to start a blog or personal website using Jekyll and GitHub pages, please check out *[How to Start a Blog or Personal Website Using Jekyll and GitHub Pages]({% post_url 2021-02-23-how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages %})*.